getoptimum/docs/docs/learn/overview/deram.md

 bandwidth usage, and enhanced fault tolerance within a distributed storage framework.

-Our system is implemented as a network of functionally hetrogeneous nodes, termed Flexnodes, which collectively provide decentralized storage and communication services.
+Our system is implemented as a network of functionally heterogeneous nodes, termed Flexnodes, which collectively provide decentralized storage and communication services.
 External clients can interact with any Flexnode to perform read/write operations, using this system both for data storage and as a communication